matthieugomez/EconPDEs.jl/README.md

 Pkg.clone("https://github.com/matthieugomez/EconPDEs.jl")
 ```

 This package proposes a new, fast, and robust algorithm to solve non linear elliptic PDEs.
-These PDEs have a particular structure and they should be solved with a particular solution method.
+These PDEs have a particular structure and they should be solved with a particular algorithm.
 I discuss in details this algorithm [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf).
-These PDEs arise naturally in economic models, though Hamilon-Jacobi-Bellman Equations or market pricing equations.
+This algorithm has much better performance than the ones in [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl).
+Non linear elliptic PDEs arise naturally in economic models, though Hamilon-Jacobi-Bellman Equations or market pricing equations.

 # Solving  PDEs
 The function `pdesolve` takes three arguments: (i) a function encoding the pde (ii) a state grid corresponding to a discretized version of the state space (iii) an initial guess for the array(s) to solve for.